insinfo/galileo/packages/task/README.md

 The master isolate can be dedicated to just running tasks, with no HTTP responsibility.
 The child isolates only have to worry about serving your application to the Web.

-The `AngelTaskScheduler` has a `receivePort` that it uses to communicate with clients.
+The `GalileoTaskScheduler` has a `receivePort` that it uses to communicate with clients.

-To access the scheduler as a client, instantiate a `AngelTaskClient`.
+To access the scheduler as a client, instantiate a `GalileoTaskClient`.
 The constructor accepts a single `SendPort`, which in this case comes from the scheduler.

-**IMPORTANT:** If you *want* to send the return value of task functions to clients, then set `sendReturnValues` to `true` in the `AngelTaskScheduler` constructor.
+**IMPORTANT:** If you *want* to send the return value of task functions to clients, then set `sendReturnValues` to `true` in the `GalileoTaskScheduler` constructor.
 If so, then the results of your task callbacks will have to be primitive Dart values, serializable over SendPorts.

 Use this as a mechanism to query the state of the master isolate.
 You might find that you won't need it,